giefortunaQA/IMS_Project/README.md

 java -version
 ```

-Then, change your directory to your local git repository and in the target directory:
+Then, change the directory to your local git repository and in the target directory:
 ```
 cd ..\20DecSDET2-IMS-Starter\target
 ```

-To execute the .jar file, run:
+To start the application, execute the .jar file:
 ```
 java -jar ims-0.0.1-jar-with-dependencies.jar
 ```

 Alternaltively, this package can be opened with Eclipse.
+Simply run the Runner.java file in src/main/java/com/qa/ims to start the application.

 ## Running the tests